n0xturne/n0xturne.github.io/_posts/2024-07-20-Wifinetic.md

 ![ipaddr.png](/assets/img/Wifinetic/ipaddr.png)

-We can use `iwconfig` to further display information related to wireless interfaces.
+I used `iwconfig` to display more information related to wireless interfaces.

 ```
 iwconfig